burlachenkok/burlachenkok.github.io/_posts/2025-05-10-phd-defense.md

 published: true
 ---

-*Is it possible to gather six world-renowned scientists and pioneers in their fields in one room?*
+*Is it possible to gather six world-renowned scientists and pioneers in one room?*

 If you're thinking seriously about it, the answer might seem like *no*.
 After all, very few governments, no matter how powerful, could successfully unite six pioneers from diverse scientific disciplines - especially when these pioneers are actively reshaping the landscapes of their fields.